clemsos/writings/_quora/2015-02-20-What-are-special-considerations-which-Apple-Pay-faces-in-China-which-it-does-not-face-in-other-markets.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are special considerations which Apple Pay faces in China which it does not face in other markets? - Quora
+    What are special considerations which Apple
+    Pay faces in China which it does not face in other markets? - Quora
 ---